thecodeiackiller/PetStore/README.md

 Overall, this week focused on strengthening the application's data handling capabilities through effective use of Entity Framework Core and establishing unit testing practices to enhance code quality and maintainability.

+# Part 11: API Functionality Implementation

+In this section, I successfully integrated API functionality into the PetStore application by creating a new Web API project within the same solution, allowing me to reference the existing Console application and its ProductContext.
+This approach streamlined the conversion process, circumventing the need to rely on an outdated tutorial for transforming a Console Application into a Web API.
+I implemented two controllers, each featuring GET requests to retrieve product and order data.

+Throughout this process, I gained a deeper understanding of `IActionResult`, recognizing that actions in an ASP.NET controller are analogous to handlers in Spring.
+I also expanded my knowledge of various HTTP status codes, particularly those automatically returned by the `System.Http` namespace.
+With the core functionality established, I plan to implement POST methods in the future to enhance the API’s capabilities.